adamamata/ghosts-/README.md

 Ghosts!

 Description:
-Ghosts! is a game where a player has to eat incoming ghosts (that fall from the top of the screen).
+Ghosts! is a game where a player has to collect incoming ghosts (that fall from the top of the screen).
 If a ghost touches the ground, the player loses a life.
-For every ghost eaten, the player gains a point.
+For every ghost collected, the player gains a point.

 MVP:
 1. Falling objects (random x coordinates generated)